Primary election results! The elections take place on November 6.

 Margaret “Peg” O’Donnell a Certified Public Accountant by trade, has lived in Redding for over 24 years.
 She and her husband, Scott, have raised their three children in town.
 Peg founded Topstone Financial Consultants in 1987 and continues to work as a CPA.
 She spent 14 years as the elected treasurer for the Town of Redding, as well as a year on the Board of Finance.
 In addition, Peg has been a board member of many organizations in town.
 Her affiliations include board positions with the Mark Twain Library, New Pond Farm, the Redding League of Women Voters, Redding Neighbors and Newcomers, RES PTA and the Redding Cub Scouts.
 Her work also affords her many opportunities to interact with residents of Redding on a professional level.
 These interactions give Peg the broad knowledge of the town, its finances and its residents to ensure that she thinks carefully about the best interests of all Redding residents when issues come before the Board of Selectmen.

 Michele Grande was first elected as Town Clerk in 2003 and earned the Connecticut Town Clerk Certification (CCTC) in 2006, Municipal Clerk Certification (CMC) in 2009, and Master Connecticut Clerk Certification (MCTC) in 2014.
 In her fourteen years as Town Clerk she has upgraded the outdated computer and indexing system, and has been responsible for the upkeep of the Town of Redding website, which was redesigned and improved.
 In addition, Michele applied for and received a $50,000 records management grant from Connecticut State Library to organize, store, recreate and preserve valuable town records.
 Michele has served as Fairfield County VP for the Connecticut Town Clerks Association for four years, has been Conference Chairman since 2010, plus maintains an active membership in the New England Town Clerks Association and the International Institute for Municipal Clerks.
-Michele is cross endorsed by the Republican Town Committee.
+Michele has earned cross endorsement by the Republican Town Committee.

-Wes Higgins is the candidate for Town Treasurer.
+Wes Higgins is the Town Treasurer.
 Wes and his wife Betsy have owned a home in Redding since 1998.
 Wes has four children, the youngest two are students at John Read Middle School.
 Wes is currently Vice Chair of the Board of Directors of the Connecticut Food Bank.
 He chaired their Development Committee in a major capital campaign from 2012-2014 to raise funds for the organization’s new 80,000 square foot facility in Wallingford, CT.
 Mr. Higgins was most recently Managing Director and Chief Operating Officer for Global IRCC (Interest Rates, Credit and Currency) at Morgan Stanley, NY from 2009-2011 and prior to that was Chief Operating Officer of Dimaio Ahmad Capital (a spin off of Credit Suisse) from 2004-2009.
 Prior to that, he was employed by Credit Suisse for 15 years during which he was a Senior Managing Director and Head of Fixed Income Institutional Sales in the US, ran the Structured Products Business and held positions in both Project Management and Strategic Planning.
 Earlier in his career he was responsible for Fixed Income sales at First Boston on the west coast.
 He began his career in Finance at Kidder Peabody, San Francisco.
-He served as Deputy Town Treasurer during last year, and holds a BA in Economics and Government from Wesleyan University.
-Wes has been cross endorsed by the Republican Town Committee.
+He served as Deputy Town Treasurer, and holds a BA in Economics and Government from Wesleyan University.
+Wes was cross endorsed by the Republican Town Committee.

 Board of Finance

-Jamie Barickman is seeking election to the Board of Finance.
+Jamie Barickman serves on the Board of Finance.
 He and his wife Hollis have three children and have lived in Redding for more than 20 years.
 Jamie has been active in the community having served on the Redding Board of Education for 12 years (2001-2013), is a member of the Democratic Town Committee, and is a long-time active member of the Redding Congregational church.
 While on the school board, Jamie was a strong voice for long-term planning and looking for new ways to improve education outcomes.
 He was instrumental in the formation of the Board of Finance long-term capital projects committee and co-chaired the successful BOE facilities/long-term capital project committee.
 He has spent 20 years as a management consultant and is currently the president and CEO of Infirst Healthcare, a consumer healthcare company founded in 2015 and based in Westport, CT.
-Jamie is running for the BOF because he believes he can add a strategic discipline to the board that will protect and preserve the town’s values, identify solutions to the budget challenges facing Redding over the next 10 years, and foster a collaborative working relationship with all elected officials that will inspire better thinking and greater efficiency.
+Jamie ran for the BOF because he believes he can add a strategic discipline to the board that will protect and preserve the town’s values, identify solutions to the budget challenges facing Redding over the next 10 years, and foster a collaborative working relationship with all elected officials that will inspire better thinking and greater efficiency.
 Learn more at www.jamie4redding.com.

-Rob Dean is seeking election to the Board of Finance.
+Rob Dean serves on the Board of Finance.
 Robert Dean has lived in Redding for 30 years with his wife Mary Hoskinson-Dean, and their three children graduated from Redding’s schools.
 Rob served for 19 years on the Planning Commission as secretary and assistant chair; and as a practicing architect his firm is one of the region’s leading firms specializing in the highest quality of residential design.
 Thirty years of winning and serving demanding clients, running a business, and meeting a payroll give Rob a wealth of real-world experience relevant to Redding’s financial operations.
 His lengthy public service has been dedicated to sustaining Redding’s best “Clean and Green” traditions.
 Rob has degrees from Columbia University and the University of Pennsylvania, and has held professorial appointments at Columbia and Syracuse Universities.
 Rob sees Georgetown’s future as central to Redding’s future.
 Without the right outcome, Redding will become locked into a marginal tax base — and may be unable to sustain its residential property values or the excellence of its schools.
 The Wire Mill’s national-award-winning physical planning, which Rob previously helped bring about, did not prevent failure from good-faith financial decisions that went awry.
 Thus Rob has shifted his attention from physical planning to the town’s need for wise financial decision-making.
 Be sure to follow Rob’s Facebook page to learn more about his views.

-Edward Miller is seeking election to the Board of Finance.
+Edward Miller serves on the Board of Finance.
 He and his wife Katharine have lived in Redding since 2000 and their two children both attend Redding public schools.
 Ed cares deeply about Redding and has served in numerous elected and volunteer positions, including as a member of the Redding Board of Education (BOE), the Redding Parks and Recreation Commission, and as a volunteer for the Mark Twain Library and other organizations.
 While on the school board, Ed worked tirelessly on behalf of Redding, twice serving on the Collective Bargaining team, serving on the Superintendent Search Committee, Chairing the highly successful Kindergarten Study Committee and the BOE facilities/long-term capital project committee.
 Ed is a lawyer by training and has corporate experience managing multi-million dollar budgets.
-Ed is running for the BOF because he believes he can drive the BOF to take a more strategic, long-term approach to the Town’s finances that preserve the pillars of our community, protects taxpayers and respects the views of citizens.
+Ed ran for the BOF because he believes he can drive the BOF to take a more strategic, long-term approach to the Town’s finances that preserve the pillars of our community, protects taxpayers and respects the views of citizens.